merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 ## Preparation

-This application was created by the yeoman [nitro generator](https://www.npmjs.com/package/generator-nitro).
+This application was created by the yeoman generator for nitro.
 Before using, you need of course [node and npm](https://nodejs.org/) installed.
+Currently supported node.js versions are 0.12.x, and 4.x.
+So everything between should work.
-And also you need the yeoman [nitro generator](https://www.npmjs.com/package/generator-nitro) and some dependencies installed globally.
+And also you need the yeoman [generator-nitro](https://www.npmjs.com/package/generator-nitro) and some dependencies installed globally.

     npm install -g yo bower gulp jasmine karma-cli generator-nitro